salesforcebob/sf-doc-scraper/ReadMe.md

 })
 ```

+**Output:**
+- Title of the page
+- Page type (guide, reference, or fallback)
+- Full markdown content

 ## How It Works

 The Salesforce developer docs use a React-based architecture with nested shadow DOM components.
-This scraper handles two page structures:
+This server handles two page structures:

 ### Guide Pages (`/guide/*`)
 1. Finds `doc-content-layout` custom element